ampatspell/amateurinmotion/content/blog/02-nested-objects-using-decorators.md

 room.hamster.squeek();
 ```

-Also if necessary, use [`associateDestroyableChild`](https://api.emberjs.com/ember/3.25/functions/@ember%2Fdestroyable/associateDestroyableChild) in `get-instance` to call `hamster.destroy()` when `Room` is destroyed.
+`Hamster` instance will go out of scope when `Room` goes.
+If necessary, use [`associateDestroyableChild`](https://api.emberjs.com/ember/3.25/functions/@ember%2Fdestroyable/associateDestroyableChild) in `get-instance` to call `hamster.destroy()` when `Room` is destroyed.

 # Async fetch decorator example

-Here is a bit more elaborate example where this can be useful:
+And here is more elaborate example where this can be useful:

 ``` javascript
 class Fetch {